Pasta with zucchini and tomatoes

 More easy pasta recipes?

-Here some of my fav ideas:
+Here are some of my fav ideas:

-If you make this pasta with tomatoes and zucchini or you have a question, let me know by leaving a comment.
+If you make this pasta with tomatoes and zucchini or have a question, let me know by leaving a comment.
 I would love to hear from you! x

-And for more recipe updates, follow me on InstagramPinterest and Facebook.
+And for more recipe updates, follow me on InstagramPinterest, and Facebook.

 Top view of a bowl full of pasta with tomatoes and zucchini.